 Budget airlines are unique in the fact that they typically don’t assign seats on the plane.
 Instead, boarding becomes a sort of free for all as everyone rushes to board first in order to find seats with their entire group.
 The rush to get on a plane and settle into a seat can sometimes be a bit stressful, but remember, airlines typically don’t sell more tickets than the number of seats they have on the plane.
 (We hope!)

 Budget airlines are extremely strict with their baggage allowances.
 If you plan to bring a bag that is even an inch larger than their carry-on restrictions, you will need to check your bag.
 In fact, sometimes the cost of checking a bag may be more expensive than your entire flight!
 So, always pack as light as possible in order to avoid increasing the cost of your ticket.
 In addition, “personal” bags such as purses and laptop bags are NOT allowed in addition to a regular carry-on bag.
 If you plan to travel with your purse and a carry-on, plan on being forced to shove your purse into your carry-on bag, no matter how packed it already is.

-Hostels can come in all shapes, sizes and smells, and being prepared for this reality will make your trips much more enjoyable when things go wrong, because trust us, things will go wrong.
-However, many hostels have the ability to make your trip, rather than break it.
+Hostels can come in all shapes and sizes, and being prepared for this reality will make your trips much more enjoyable.
+Many hostels have the ability to make your trip, rather than break it.
 Below we have compiled a list of the most common questions in order to help you on your way to becoming your very own travel agent!

 Hostels are used to lure innocent students into becoming victims in a multimillion dollar murder industry.
 KIDDING!
 Don’t believe the rumors or the Hollywood depictions, because truthfully, hostels are just as safe as hotels and much cheaper!